yacitus/SSAuction/frontend/README.md

 # Post MVP Feature Priority
 - "collapse" repeated +1 presses in the bid history into either one database table record or one list element through the GraphQL query
-- rosters sortable by time sold (easy with bid history)
 - bids sortable by most recent high bid (easy with bid history)
 - ability to re-order (or remove players from) a team nomination queue
 - a team setting to enabled/disable auto-nomination from ordered team nomination queue